Sunday, 5 April 2026

 I've already collaborated with Comma Press on three original fiction anthologies in recent years:

-I began my career in 1993, when I was 14 and 15 (my birthday's in the middle of the year), working for some very nice style and arts magazines including NME, i-D and Dazed & Confused and doing lots of fun extra stuff in art direction, the art world and any radio, film, TV and presenting and commentating that came up.
+I began my career in 1993, when I was 14 and 15 (my birthday's in the middle of the year), working for some very nice style and arts magazines including NME, i-D and Dazed & Confused and doing lots of fun extra stuff in art direction, styling, the art world and any radio, film, TV and presenting or commentating that came my way.
 BECAUSE THAT'S WHAT THE 90s WERE LIKE.
-I've worked in the mass media for the entirety of my career.
+It was before the era of unpaid internships, exploitative tryouts and using people's labour for free, so my first paychecks came to me right from the beginning.

-When I was 16, in June 1995, I signed my first book deal with the Flamingo imprint of HarperCollins, after a chain of events - I was on the cover of a magazine that February 1995 because of my journalism, in the accompanying interview I mentioned that I wanted to write a book, Jonny Geller at Curtis Brown noticed the quote and got in touch asking if I had anything on my desk and as luck would have it, I did.
+When I was 16, in June 1995, I signed my first book deal with the Flamingo imprint of HarperCollins, after a fated chain of events: I was on the cover of a magazine that February 1995 because of my journalism - in the accompanying interview I mentioned that I wanted to write a book - Jonny Geller at Curtis Brown noticed the quote and got in touch asking if I had anything on my desk and as luck would have it, I did.
+The deal was made on the basis of sixty pages.
+I was in the first year of sixth from - Lower Sixth in Habs parlance.

-That early book deal is to be credited fully to Jonny Geller.
+That early book deal is to be credited to the agent Jonny Geller.
 His instincts, his drive, his clarity and capability are second to none.
-My first editor for Seahorses was John Saddler (now an agent) and my next was Philip Gwyn Jones (also now an agent!).
+My first editor for Seahorses was John Saddler (now an agent) and my next was Philip Gwyn Jones (also now an agent).
 The PR and marketing lead was Karen Duffy.
-They're all legends, and they were at the time too.
+The PR for my second novel Too Fast To Live was Fiona McMorrough and the editor was Sarah Such (who is now...yep... an agent).
+They're all legends who are revered in the industry, and they were at the time too.
+This is one instance where naming names is exactly the thing to do.

 The first novel, Seahorses, came out in 1997 when I was 18 and in my first year at Oxford.
-It did well.
+Events, press and lots of other opportunities follows, and huge thanks to Oxford University for their numerous allowances and tolerations.
+The book did well at home and internationally.
 After Seahorses I published the literary thriller Too Fast To Live (2000), then focused on narrative non-fiction with Venetian Masters: Under the Skin of the City of Love (2008), Beyond the Wall (2012, updated in 2025) and Asylum and Exile: Hidden Voices (2015).
 You might want to look at my Royal Literary Fund interview here, or my interview with Renaissance One here for some comments on writing.
+I'm lucky to have been translated into multiple languages.

-From 2000 onwards I accepted fiction commissions for short story anthologies only.
-I'm so happy that things have come around and that I've found my groove in mainstream psychodramatic fiction with an exciting B-cult edge.
+Over the years, I thought carefully about what kind of fiction I might enjoy and return to and from 2000 I accepted fiction commissions for short story anthologies.
+I'm so happy that things have come around and that I've found my groove in mainstream psychodrama with an exciting B-cult edge.
 I intend to continue publishing fiction when opportunities arise and inspiration strikes.

 My sole ambition for Warning Signs is that readers really, really enjoy it.